-Baron Reed specializes in epistemology and metaphysics and has research and teaching interests in both ancient and early modern philosophy as well.
-His recent research focuses on skepticism, the relevance of practical interests to knowledge, self-knowledge, and the value of knowledge.
-Some of his recent work can be found in The Journal of Philosophy, Philosophy and Phenomenological Research, Synthese, and Oxford Studies in Ancient Philosophy.
+Baron Reed specializes in epistemology and has research and teaching interests in both ancient and early modern philosophy as well as metaphysics.
+His recent research focuses on skepticism, the relevance of practical interests to knowledge, epistemic norms, epistemic agency, and epistemic psychology.